lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 Scientific theories are basically explanatory and predictive stories, and we constantly compare them with observations to see if they are accurate.
 However, there is at least one important thing that sets scientific explanations apart from other types of stories.
 Regular stories tend to act as a source of certainty, they provide a framework on which we build our beliefs.
-If we encounter observations that are inconsistent with our explanatory stories, we tend to resist giving up our stories and we often ignore or explain away the inconsistent observations.
+If we encounter observations that are inconsistent with our explanatory stories, we tend to hold on to our stories and we often ignore or explain away the inconsistent observations.
 This also happens in science, of course, simply because scientists are humans.
-But science has the underlying, collective rule that, at least in principle, observations are *always* more important than the story used to explain it.
+But science has the underlying, collective rule that, at least in principle, observations are *always* more important than the story used to explain them.
 Philosopher [Michael Strevens](https://www.strevens.org/scientia/) has called this "the iron rule of science".
-And this rule is considered sufficiently important that (eventually) it tends to win out against human nature:
+And this rule is considered sufficiently valuable that (eventually) it tends to win out against human nature:
 If the explanation doesn't match the observation, the story isn't good enough and should be modified.

 Observations in science often involve active and repeatable manipulations of the world, in the form of experiments.